yaolu-zjut/awesome-lightweight-automatic-modulation-recognition/README.md

 - Fcos: A two-stage recoverable model pruning framework for automatic modulation recognition, 2025

 ### Other
-- An improved neural network pruning technology for automatic modulation classification in edge devices, IEEE TVT 2020
 - A pruning neural network for automatic modulation classification
 - An Efficient Federated Automatic Modulation Recognition Scheme with Adaptive Model Pruning, IEEE Sensors Journal 2025
 - A Pruning Method Combined with Resilient Training to Improve the Adversarial Robustness of Automatic Modulation Classification Models, Mobile Networks and Applications, 2024